 Inspired by oversized costumes I've been seeing lately, I decided to try a tornado costume.
 The engineering feat would be to get it to spin around like a top, with me inside.

 Adding a motor into a costume has never been my strong point.
 I have had some experience with small motors, tying the motions of a display to the tiny rotating shaft of an electric motor.
 But I wasn't confident that a battery-powered motor was the right choice.

 Almost a year before the costume needed to be finished, I was dying to know if it could be done.
 Could I build a costume which spins?

 In November, my plumbing got clogged.

 Sitting near an open sewer pipe, feeding a 50' plumbing snake into the ground, I realized I could easily transfer the twisting power from my own hand to the spinning axle above my head.
-I'd use an auger.
+I'd use a helical torsion spring.

 I heat pvc pipe with a heat gun until it becomes soft, then I bend it around a radius.
 When it cools, the bend stays in the pipe.
 This had to be a sturdy support for my tornado, so I overbuilt it a bit, ensuring that the pipes fit snugly around my body.